Turul: Just an old bird. In a thousand years, you are wise too.

 - Mr. Peabody from Rocky and Bullwinkle.

-- Spoofed in The Simpsons when Homer became a food critic and was writing a review, and due to a fight couldn't turn to Lisa for help:
+- Spoofed in "Guess Who's Coming To Criticize Dinner" when Homer became a food critic and was writing a review.
+Due to a fight couldn't turn to Lisa for help, so he started asking the family dog for advice.

 Homer: Let's see, "The steak was too..."
 Come on, help me out here.